Parkinson's Disease

 Conclusion

-Parkinson’s is not considered fatal, however, the progression of the symptoms can considerably reduce a person’s overall quality of life (Parkinson’s News Today 2021).
+Parkinson’s is not considered fatal.
+However, the progression of the symptoms can considerably reduce a person’s overall quality of life (Wexler 2023).

-There are multiple effective treatments available to manage and offer considerable relief for the symptoms of Parkinson’s disease.
-In some cases, surgery is an appropriate treatment.
-Interprofessional treatment by physiotherapists, neurologists, dietitians and counsellors may be recommended (Healthdirect 2021).
+Multiple effective treatments are available to manage and offer considerable relief for the symptoms of Parkinson’s disease.
+In some cases, surgery is appropriate.
+Interprofessional treatment by physiotherapists, neurologists, dietitians and counsellors may be recommended (Healthdirect 2023).

 References